March 13, 2013, Stephanie Coontz and “The Feminine Mystique” Symposium

 Sponsors

-The event was sponsored by the Samuel Proctor Oral History Program and the Center for Women’s Studies and Gender Research, and co-sponsored by the Bob Graham Center for Public Service, the Department of English, Philip Wegner, Marston-Milbauer Eminent Scholar Chair, the George A. Smathers Library, and the Journal of Family Issues.
+The event was sponsored by the Samuel Proctor Oral History Program and the Center for Women’s Studies and Gender Research (opens in new tab), and co-sponsored by the Bob Graham Center for Public Service (opens in new tab), the Department of English (opens in new tab), Philip Wegner, Marston-Milbauer Eminent Scholar Chair, the George A. Smathers Library (opens in new tab), and the Journal of Family Issues (opens in new tab).

 Photos by Diana Moreno.